Synthetic Experience Replay: Synthetic Experience Replay

 \subsection{Offline \ouralgo}

 For offline reinforcement learning, we take the data distribution of the diffusion model $p(\mathbf{x})$ to simply be the offline behavioral distribution.
-For the proprioceptive environments we consider, the full transition is low-dimensional compared with typical pixel-based applications of diffusion.
-Therefore, the network architecture is an important design choice; we elect to use a residual MLP denoising~\citep{mlp_mixer} network, with detailed hyperparameters given in \Cref{sec:hyperparameters}.
-We visualize the denoising process when trained on a representative D4RL~\citep{d4rl} offline dataset, walker2d medium-replay, in \Cref{fig:process}.
+In the proprioceptive environments we consider, the full transition is low-dimensional compared with typical pixel-based diffusion.
+Therefore, the network architecture is an important design choice; and similarly to \citet{pearce2023imitating} we find it important to use a residual MLP denoising~\citep{mlp_mixer} network.
+Furthermore, the choice of the \citet{edm} sampler allows us to use a low number of diffusion steps ($n=128$) resulting in high sampling speed.
+Full details for both are provided in \Cref{sec:hyperparameters}.
+We visualize the denoising process on a representative D4RL~\citep{d4rl} offline dataset, in \Cref{fig:process}.
 We further validate our diffusion model on the D4RL datasets in \Cref{fig:histogram} in \Cref{sec:data_modeling} by showing that the synthetic data closely matches the original data when comparing the marginal distribution over each dimension.
+In \Cref{subsec:vd4rl_eval}, we show the same model may be used for pixel-based environments by generating data in a low-dimensional latent space.

 Next, we conduct a quantitative analysis and show that \textbf{the quality of the samples from the diffusion model is significantly better} than with prior generative models such as VAEs~\citep{vae} and GANs~\citep{gan}.
-We consider the state-of-the-art Tabular VAE (TVAE) and Conditional Tabular GAN (CTGAN) models proposed by~\citet{ctgan} for low-dimensional data with the default hyperparameters, and evaluate on the D4RL halfcheetah medium-replay dataset.
-As proposed in~\citet{sdv}, we compare the following two high-level statistics on the synthetic data: \begin{itemize} \item \textbf{Marginal:} (Number between 0-1) Aggregate Kolmogorov-Smirnov~\citep{massey1951kolmogorov} statistic, measuring the maximum distance between cumulative distribution functions, for each individual dimension of the data. \item \textbf{Correlation:} (Number between 0-1) Aggregate pairwise Pearson rank correlation~\citep{rank_corr} between the dimensions of the data. \end{itemize} We also assess down-stream offline RL performance using the synthetic data with two state-of-the-art offline RL algorithms, TD3+BC~\citep{fujimoto2021minimalist} and IQL~\citep{iql}, in \Cref{tab:vae_gan_comparison}.
-The full evaluation protocol is described in \Cref{subsec:d4rl_eval}.
+We consider the state-of-the-art Tabular VAE (TVAE) and Conditional Tabular GAN (CTGAN) models proposed by~\citet{ctgan}, and tune them on the D4RL halfcheetah medium-replay dataset.
+Full hyperparameters are given in \Cref{subsec:vaegan_hyperparameters}.
+As proposed in~\citet{sdv}, we compare the following two high-level statistics: \textbf{(1) Marginal:} Mean Kolmogorov-Smirnov~\citep{massey1951kolmogorov} statistic, measuring the maximum distance between empirical cumulative distribution functions, for each dimension of the synthetic and real data; and \textbf{(2) Correlation:} Mean Correlation Similarity, measuring the difference in pairwise Pearson rank correlations~\citep{rank_corr} between the synthetic and real data.